juntao/arenztopia/content/news/Issue 16.md

 OCA: Thank you!
 That's all for today.
 Thanks for coming!

-SD: Thank you for inviting me here!
-I had a great time.
+SD: Thank you!
+I was happy to have my thoughts published about the Sar Basin Resovoir, as well!

 This interview was edited for length and clarity.